NVIDIA/spark-rapids/docs/get-started/best-practices.md

 ### 1. Use Hive Parquet or ORC tables instead of Hive Text table as the intermediate tables for CTAS

 The suggested change is to add `stored as parquet` for each CTAS(`Create Table AS`) queries.
-You can set `hive.default.fileformat=Parquet` to create parquet file format table by default.
+Alternatively, you can set `hive.default.fileformat=Parquet` to create Parquet files by default.
 Refer to this
 [Hive Doc](https://cwiki.apache.org/confluence/display/Hive/Configuration+Properties#ConfigurationProperties-hive.default.fileformat)
 for more details.